cncf/kubernetes-community-days/content/organizing-manage-speakers.md

 * Identify all A/V requirements for each presentation
  * Do they need video playback?
  * Live coding?
-* The day of event make sure to check in with all speakers and ensure they are OK
+* The day of the event make sure to check in with all speakers and ensure they are OK
 * Post-event, provide constructive feedback on the speaker’s presentation with concrete advice